Sample San Francisco’s Signature Sourdough Bread at These 7 Bakeries

 From Gold Rush-inspired stalwarts to newcomers across the city.

 In between strolling the Golden Gate Bridge and navigating the famously crooked Lombard Street, most tourists (and locals) in San Francisco make it a point to taste the city's much-loved sourdough bread.
 Sour loaves first became part of San Francisco's identity during the Gold Rush, a period that attracted thousands of miners to California.
 Though most arrivals carried limited possessions, many did bring sourdough starter, meant to help stave off hunger if hit with hard times.
 Word of the city's penchant for sourdough began to spread, which fueled the launch of many historic San Francisco bakeries during or shortly after that era—establishing what has since become a deeply rooted culinary tradition in the city.
-Here are of our favorite SF bakeries, both old and new, that continue to keep the city's sourdough fame alive.
+Here are seven of our favorite SF bakeries, both old and new, that continue to keep the city's sourdough fame alive.

 Founded in 2002, Tartine Bakery is one of the most well-known bakeries in San Francisco today, and their famous sourdough loaves and other baked goods regularly attract long lines out the door.
 Several locations and multiple cookbooks later, founders Elizabeth Prueitt and Chad Robertson continue to research and practice new techniques to hone their baking.
 One bite into the dark-baked crust of Tartine's sourdough gives way to a moist, chewy, and distinctly sour crumb.
 For out-of-state devotees, the San Francisco-founded chain also offers nationwide shipping of their bread and pastries.